 Visalia has 5 hospitals located nearby, and there are also many other attractions that draw retirees to this central California locale each year.

-The city has many cultural venues and various community events along with superb shopping and dining opportunities in town and just a short drive away to Potterville, Bakersfield and Fresno.
+The city has many cultural venues and various community events along with superb dining opportunities in town and just a short drive away to Potterville, Bakersfield and Fresno.

 - Located near the Eagle Mountain Casino on the Tule River Indian Reservation